 Sapir College, Israel's largest public college, is located just two miles from the Gaza border and provides high-quality, equitable, and accessible higher education in Israel's Southern periphery.
-Federation support will help the college build a Trauma-Resiliency Treatments and Basic Needs Fund to provide students and staff with critical trauma and resiliency treatments to regain the capacity to function and provide grants to cover urgent basic needs for over 1,000 students.
-Additionally, an important part of the College's vision is the advancement of the Bedouin Arab population of the Negev.
-Jewish Federations will enable Bedouin students to access the technology necessary to participate in a dedicated pre-academic program.
+In response to the war, Federations supported critical trauma and resiliency treatments for students and staff and provided grants to cover the urgent basic needs for over 1,000 students.
+Additionally, Jewish Federations supported technology access for Bedouin students participating in a dedicated pre-academic program, to anable them to study remotely at the outset of the war.